About Us and About Nosy Be

 Don’t leave the island without experiencing: A lemur on the shoulder; snorkelling with turtles; supporting some form of local trade.

-When the worst happens: Numbers of the police or the South African consulate: Strongly recommended is Travel Insurance.
+When the worst happens: Numbers of the police or the South African consulate: It is strongly recommended to take out a good Travel Insurance as soon as you have confirmed your booking..
 Always make sure you have ONE phone working on roaming; have our number handy, your hotel’s number and the SA Consulate: Tel: + 261 20 224 3350.

 What is the currency?
 The local currency is MGA or ‘Ariary’.
-Current Rand/Ariary exchange rate is MGA1000 = R4.50.
+Current Rand/Ariary exchange rate is MGA1000 = R4.00.
 But this obviously fluctuates.
 Euro and US Dollar are also accepted

 Is Nosy Be Expensive?
 Nosy Be can be expensive or cheap – depending on how you travel.
 Sadly with the rate of exchange Nosy Be tends to be a bit on the expensive side for South African travellers BUT it is a unique destination.